ashtuchkin/iconv-lite/README.md

     fs.createReadStream("file.txt", "shift_jis");

-    // External modules are also supported (if they use Node primitives). request = require('request');
+    // External modules are also supported (if they use Node primitives, which they probably do). request = require('request');
     request({
         url: "http://github.com/",